rishavmedhi/webrtc-basic/README.md

 ## Problems and Issues
 Although it is not a finished product and doesn't aim to be one, it is just a prototype and basic implementation of the concept as an experiment.

-The issues are:
+The issues with the implementation are:

-1. Noise reveberating from both local stream and remote stream which causes unwanted echoes
+1. Unwanted infinite loop echoes as the sound from both local stream and remote stream gets transmitted to and fro.
-2. Connection is not established under certain network connections.
+2. Video call connection is not established under certain network connections.
 It is found to work best on current home network and on connecting to two different devices (desktop/mobile)
 3. UI issues: adjusting screen sizes of different devices.
-Currently the screen might elongate if it is a mobile device.
+Currently the local/remote strean screen might elongate if it is a mobile device.